easybuilders/easybuild/docs/Manipulating_dependencies.rst

 thus disregarded when resolving dependencies, loading modules for the dependencies in the build environment, and including '``module load``' statements in the generated module files.

+This can be useful when particular tools and libraries are already provided by OS packages (or in some other way), and should not be reinstalled as modules by EasyBuild.

 For example:

 * overview of dependencies of HDF5::